MakerNetwork/MakerNet.work/README.md

 ElasticSearch is a powerful search engine based on Apache Lucene combined with a NoSQL database used as a cache to index data and quickly process complex requests on it.

-In FabManager, it is used for the admin's statistics module and to perform searches in projects.
+In MakerNet, it is used for the admin's statistics module and to perform searches in projects.

 <a name="elasticsearch-on-debian"></a>
 ### Install ElasticSearch on Ubuntu/Debian